 You would never know it by looking at her today, but Rebecca Winchell is lucky to be alive.
-The 45-year old mother of seven suffered a potentially deadly brain hemorrhage as a result of an aneurysm in 2009.
+The mother of seven suffered a potentially deadly brain hemorrhage as a result of an aneurysm in 2009.

 Rebecca had just finished playing tennis when she began suffering from what felt like a sinus headache.
 “All of sudden that night I felt fluid rushing to my head and my neck felt very sore,” she recalls.
 “I was coherent enough to speak but in a lot of pain so I went to the emergency room.”